gerbera/gerbera/doc/ui.rst

     *Returns to the start page*
 * Database // Browse indexed files
     *Browse the contents of the database without UPnP client*
+* Search // Search indexed files
+    *Search the contents of the database without UPnP client*
 * Filesystem // Add some files
     *Show the filesystem tree of the server to add further contents*
 * Clients // Show connected clients